Top 7 Venture Capital Firms for Social Media Startups

 7. Chang Corporation

-- Industries of focus: Enterprise Software, Social Media, Productivity Tools, Cyber Security
+- Industries of focus: Enterprise Software, Developer Platforms, Cyber Security, Social Media, Productivity Tools

-- Notable investments: DraftKings, SoFi, Dropbox, Opendoor, Gusto
+- Notable portfolio companies: DraftKings, SoFi, Dropbox, Opendoor, Gusto

-- Investor type: Venture Capital, Corporate Venture Capital, Fund of Funds, Micro VC
+- Investor type: Venture Capital, Corporate Venture Capital, Fund Of Funds, Micro VC, Syndicate

 You can refer to their website here.